-In this context, for the Education NBS Experts community building a set of multi-level activities (in the form of workshops) will be organized.
-The scope of these workshops is to present the NBS Living Labs vision and methodological framework.
+To build a community of education NBS experts, a set of multi-level activities (in the form of workshops) will be organized by different partners.
+One example of the scope of these workshops is to present the NBS Living Labs vision and methodological framework.
 At a first level of engagement, the visionary workshops will offer the opportunity to the project team to interact with expert teachers and school principals.
 The outcomes of the visionary workshops, the innovative ideas and the NBS projects suggestions will form the NBS Living Labs finalized framework.
-During the pilot implementation period, practice reflection workshops will be organized in order to collect feedback from experience and knowledge gained through the implementation of the NBS educational scenarios and NBS Living Labs in school settings.
+During the pilot implementation period, practice reflection workshops will be organized, to collect feedback from experience and knowledge gained through the implementation of the NBS educational scenarios and NBS Living Labs in school settings.
 Finally, summative workshops will be organized at the last phase of the project.
 To this end, the NBS User Communities will recapitulate on the experiences and lessons from the long implementation of the support activities delineating the NBS Edu WORLD Living Labs Roadmap.